SuperClaude-Org/SuperCodex_Framework/Docs/Reference/examples-cookbook.md

-# SuperGemini Examples Cookbook
+# SuperCodex Examples Cookbook

-**Status**: ✅ **VERIFIED SuperGemini v4.0** - Comprehensive collection of practical SuperGemini usage examples organized by complexity and domain.
+**Status**: ✅ **VERIFIED SuperCodex v4.0** - Comprehensive collection of practical SuperCodex usage examples organized by complexity and domain.

-**Focused Recipe Collections**: The SuperGemini Examples Cookbook has been restructured into three focused collections for better usability and progressive learning.
+**Focused Recipe Collections**: The SuperCodex Examples Cookbook has been restructured into three focused collections for better usability and progressive learning.

 ## Recipe Collections Overview

 ### [Basic Examples Collection](basic-examples.md)
 **Essential commands and single-agent workflows**
 - Copy-paste ready commands for immediate use
-- Essential SuperGemini patterns and fundamentals
+- Essential SuperCodex patterns and fundamentals
 - Common development tasks and troubleshooting
 - Perfect starting point for new users